Birding Carpish with Golden-backed Mountain Tanager and Junin Grebe.

 Day 4.

-We shall be birding the dry scrub for Rufous-backed Inca-Finch and Brown-flanked Tanager and then continue to Junin lake, via a stop at the Polylepis forests at Quichas for Stripe-headed Antpitta, Giant Conebill, Baron´s Spinetail, Thick-billed Siskin and Striated Earthcreeper if time permits.
-Night in basic hotel in Junin.
+We shall be birding the dry scrub for Rufous-backed Inca-Finch and Brown-flanked Tanager, and then continue to Junin lake, via a stop at the Polylepis forests at Quichas for Stripe-headed Antpitta, Giant Conebill, Baron´s Spinetail, Thick-billed Siskin, and Striated Earthcreeper if time permits.
+Night in a basic hotel in Junin.

 Day 5.

-First we make a try for Junin Rail, and then we continue to make a short boat tour on the lake for the critically endangered Junin Grebe.
-As we drive back Junin Town we shall be looking for Dark-winged and Common Miner before we continue towards Ticlio for White-bellied Cinclodes, Diademed Plover, Rufous-bellied and Gray-breasted Seedsnipes and Black-breasted Hillstar.
-We shalll be arriving in Lima at around 8-9 pm.
-Please schedule flights after 11 pm if you fly out internationally or stay another day in Lima.
+First, we try for Junin Rail, and then we take a short boat tour on the lake for the critically endangered Junin Grebe.
+As we drive back to Junin Town, we shall be looking for Dark-winged and Common Miner, as well as Puna Pipit, before we continue towards Ticlio for White-bellied Cinclodes, Diademed Sandpiper-Plover, Rufous-bellied and Gray-breasted Seedsnipes, Puna Tinamou, and Black-breasted Hillstar.
+We will arrive in Lima at around 8-9 pm.
+Please schedule flights after 11 pm if you are flying internationally, or otherwise, you will have to stay another night in Lima.